Posted Under: Reviews

 The last few days have been really hot here in NY.
 Like sweltering, broiling hot.
 But the Marathon 70 wasn’t even breaking a sweat.
 In fact, she looked pretty fantabulous in her red bikini.
 Yeah, yeah… I know – it’s an aftermarket, unregulated bikini that will probably void the Britax warranty but seriously, on a 100 degree day - you pick your battles. ;)

-All jokes aside, the Marathon 70 is shaping up to be a really nice convertible child restraint.
+All jokes aside, the Marathon 70 is shaping up to be a really nice convertible seat.
 And if its crash performance data is as good as Britax claims it is - I think we have serious contender on our hands.
-IMHO, if you liked the original Britax Marathon model then chances are you’ll be very happy with the new MA70.
-For even more info, check out Part I of this review, see our “first look” video clip and visit our sponsor, Kids N Cribs’, Marathon 70 page.
+In my honest opinion, if you liked the original Britax Marathon 65 model then chances are you’ll be very happy with the new MA70.
+For even more info, check out Part I of this review and see our “first look” video clip.
 Of course there is also a lot of great information, including a nice video clip, on the Britax website.

 Measurements (all are somewhat subjective since nothing on this CR is a straight line):